Letting agent and tenancy fees

 renewing your tenancy when your fixed term contract ends

-If your tenancy started before this date, the ban only applies to charges on or after 1 June 2020.
+If your tenancy started before this date, the ban only applies to charges from 1 June 2020.
 Landlords and agents do not have to refund fees taken before this.

 Which types of tenancy are covered?